zaphoyd/websocketpp/tutorials/utility_client/utility_client.md

 _Opening WebSocket connections_

-This step adds two new commands to app_client.
+This step adds two new commands to utility_client.
 The ability to open a new connection and the ability to view information about a previously opened connection.
 Every connection that gets opened will be assigned an integer connection id that the user of the program can use to interact with that connection.

 #### New Connection Metadata Object